 - Fruit Juice – look for 100% Juice

 Maybe it is not the shopping or meal planning that has you flustered, maybe you have a picky eater on your hands.
 Sometimes getting your children to try new things can be as simple as presenting it in a different way.
 Serve snacks in clever ways with fun plates, napkins, cup or straws.
-You can even use unique arrangements to encourage kids to eat healthy.
+You can even use unique arrangements to encourage kids to eat healthily.
 Get creative if need be, because eating habits can stay with your children for life.

 Galioto Chiropractic Clinic supports healthy lifestyles.
 From wellness to nutrition, we want to see our patients achieve total health and happiness.